The past, present and future of image formats

 Since 2018, the JPEG committee began working on JPEG XL, a royalty-free image format that would take into account innovations made in the last 30 years.
 When it comes to compression, JXL does a little worse than AVIF at lo-fi images, otherwise JXL is better than everything else.

 Some features added to JPEG XL that were missing from the original JPEG include transparency, depth mapping, and HDR support (WebP misses the last two).
-Due to the fact that JPEG XL is designed for images, certain limitations of the format are much higher than our video counterparts, with resolution being a notable example.
+Due to the fact that JPEG XL is designed for images, it doesn't have as strict limitations compared to the video-based counterparts, with resolution being a notable example.

 Progressive decoding is a useful feature for image loading perception.
 What is does is structure the file in a way so that first couple of KB's contains a full (very un-detailed) image, it will then load more detail onto of the base, rather than loading a full-quality image top-to-bottom.
 This feature is only useful to images codecs, so it's no surprise that both JPEG and JXL have this feature.
 Again this is only perception, it doesn't actually make it load faster.
 Still I believe this will play a role in JPEG XL becoming preferred on the web.

 So then, what can be done with all the existing images encoded in JPEG?
 Well, JPEG XL has a feature that lets you losslessly convert JPEG's into JXL's.
 Which gives you ~20% file size savings per .jpg, without adding another layer of compression on top of what JPEG did.
-This is not a common feature with lossy codecs, I think it was focused on due to the shear amount of cameras and photos that are JPEGs.
-Video and audio have hi-fi sources easily available (e.g. Blurays and CD), so it's not worth figuring out how to shift an .mp3 to a .m4a, since it's easier to go back to the source.
-Whereas this luxury doesn't exist in the land of photography, unless you have a camera that does RAW.
+This is not a common feature with lossy codecs.
+But since most cameras don't do RAW, it was needed.

 To do these tests I took this photo taken by Alessio Soggetti.
 I then down-scaled and cropped it.
 I started at 0 quality for all encoders and worked my way up in 10 step increments.
 I tried to aim for a little over 100KB.
 I did bump JPEG XL a few steps (50 to 53) to keep it competitive with AVIF (JXL came in at 100KB at q50 while AVIF came in at 110KB at q40).